 For instance, if your brand is a movie-buffering and review company, you’d wish to create graphics and designs of famous movies or songs, maybe make questions or quizzes, and allow your audience to interact with you.
 This is a very famous tactic, known as corporate humanization, and has been used by various brands for decades now.

 Let your viewers comment, share, and think about the quizzes you post online.
 Make beautiful eye-catchy fill-in-blanks or question graphics that are ought to catch the attention of the viewers.
 And don’t forget to make catchy, dialogue-enhancing posters and designs.

 4. Keep it consistent

 The latter of the three is the most important.
-Although a constancy of color and text styles is important, but you cannot post a 3D styled poster on Day 1, and suddenly shift to a minimalist design strategy the next day.
-All major companies in the world have a fixed constant design anatomy that they tend to follow.
+Although a constancy of color and text styles is important, you cannot post a 3D styled poster on Day 1, and suddenly shift to a minimalist design strategy the next day.
+All major companies in the world have fixed constant design anatomy that they tend to follow.
 Consider Apple for instance.
-They’ve used the minimalist, flat, black and white style of social media posts for so long, and still have managed to keep it class and interesting.
+They’ve used the minimalist, flat, black and white style of social media posts for so long, and still, have managed to keep it classy and interesting.

 If you start with a particular design language, stick to it and use it for at least a few months, before transitioning to something different.

 **Never let the transition be unsmooth.
 It really harms the eyes of the viewers, seeing a different design pattern every day.